SCOPE OF THIS CHAPTER

 - Changes in the Foster Carer's Household or Circumstances

-All members of the public who make an initial enquiry by telephone, email or letter in relation to becoming a foster carer will be subject to initial screening before being referred to the Fostering Service.
-All enquirers will be treated as a potential resource and given a prompt response.
+All members of the public who make an initial enquiry by telephone, email, letter or face to face in relation to becoming a foster carer will be subject to initial screening by the Fostering Service.
+All enquirers will be treated as a potential resource and given a prompt response within the next working day.
 They will be contacted to gather further information and for a general discussion about fostering, unless counselled out at the point of initial screening.

-The Registration of Interest Form will be completed in relation to all new enquiries.
+The Registration of Interest (or Enquiry Form) will be completed in relation to all new enquiries.
 Preliminary basic information will be obtained - numbers in the household, the availability of a separate bedroom for foster children, working hours etc so that inappropriate enquiries can be filtered out.
 In addition, a check will be carried out in relation to enquirers and all members of their household on Children's Services records.
+During this phone call, the worker involved should endeavour to arrange an Initial Home Visit, if they deem that the enquirers are sufficient to proceed based on the information available.
+The Home Visit is arranged to take place within 1 week of the phonecall.

-Where the enquirers are not previously known, they will be sent an Information Pack and letter.
+Where the enquirers are not previously known, they will be sent an Information Pack and letter, either via the post or digitally.
 The Information Pack will be sent within 2 working days of the enquiry.
-Applications should be made in writing.

-If there is no response within 1 week, the enquirer will receive a reminder letter.
-Another reminder letter will be sent 20 working days after the first letter.
-The enquiry will be closed if there has been no response 2 weeks after the second letter.
+If there is no response within 1 week, the enquirer will receive a reminder phone call.
+Another reminder phone call will be made 1 week after the first call.
+Another phone call will be made 1 week after the second phone call.
+The enquiry will be closed if there has been no response 1 week after the third phone call.

 Where a person applies to become a foster carer and it is decided to assess their suitability to become a foster carer, the following information must be obtained as soon as reasonably practicable relating to the applicant and other members of their household and family: